Are you an Incest Survivor

 I was part of an incest recovery group.
 We sat in circle to share and I was passed over by the circle administrator.
 She simply skipped me and asked the next person to share.
 I felt ready to burst with rage unexpressed, and it was my turn after all, and then you did the unthinkable in Sacred Space.....you skipped me, passed me over, dismissed me.

 You said you'd come back to me.
 Liar.
-In the healing circle I sat ... glaring at the facilitator ... feeling brutally unhealed ... feeling entirely powerless, the way I'd felt most of my life but now, in what was supposed to be a safe place for me to express myself.
+In the healing circle I sat ... glaring at the facilitator ... feeling brutally unhealed ... feeling entirely powerless, the way I'd felt most of my life but now, I felt that way in what was supposed to be a safe place for me to express myself.
 It was unthinkable.

-I came up against the edge of something so huge that I realized, as I sat and fumed and resented and hated you ... no, not you really but what you represented to me ...
+I came up against the edge of something so huge that I realized, as I sat and fumed and resented and hated that facilitator ... no, not her really but what she represented to me ...
 I realized as I sat there, debating the indignant storming out of the room that

 I could do so well ... and then ...
 I realized ...